Canon 5D Mark II vs Chinon CM4s

 Even though I used the same settings and the same trigger for the studio lights, it is clear that the "intelligence" on the Canon has clearly shone through here.
 Not being able to see the results from the Chinon immediately highlighted the problems and disappointments I had as a child trying to understand photography and lighting!

 Light/flash meter needed for film/studio photography…

 I loved doing this altogether pointless test.
 For one it got me out of the office and actually taking photos for fun for a change.
-I loved having the time to think about what I was doing and loved having that “long forgotten” feeling of anticipation as I waited for the photos to arrive through the post.
+I loved having the time to think about what I was doing.
+Also, I loved having that "long forgotten" feeling of anticipation as I waited for the photos to arrive through the post.

 I guess the best thing I got out of this was "closure"!

-I must have spent 100’s of £’s in my teens only to throw most of my work in a big box marked “crap” but I finally realised that it wasn’t just me…it WAS the kit a lot of the time and the fact that I was born 30 years too early ; )
+I must have spent 100's of £'s in my teens only to throw most of my work in a big box marked "crap".
+However, I finally realised that it wasn’t just me…it WAS the kit a lot of the time.
+Plus the fact that I was born 30 years too early ; )

 If you are just getting into photography, I hope you find this article of some use.
 At the very least I hope it motivates you and makes you realise that we live in an exciting time for imaging and that taking great photos takes a lot of time, practice and determination.